 - Articles of Association – which set out the rules by which the Society is run

-It is proposed that the Articles of Association be amended to allow:
+The Articles of Association WERE amended to allow:

 a) To shorten the period of notice required for AGM business to 31 days before the AGM date.